 Sounds like a bad guy from the next Spider-Man movie, right?

-In reality, Aramid fibers are used to make the yellow thread we use to bartack the most stressed points on our packs and bino cases.
+In reality, Aramid fibers are used to make the yellow thread we use to bartack the most stressed points on our packs and bino harnesses.
 Why?
 Let’s just say it’s strong.

 OK, on second thought, calling this stuff strong is like calling the Great Salt Lake wet.
 It’s a radical understatement.
 Aramid fibers are used in products that face crazy-extreme stress.
 How extreme?
 How about bullet-resistant body armor?